 Pages on your site with lots of internal links will be viewed by search engines as more significant than those with only a few.

 That's why having an internal linking structure can really help you both with UX and SEO, by helping search engines and users find the significant pages on your website.

-An internal link structure helps you build hierarchies of content in your website.
+The best internal linking strategy gives you a structure where you can build hierarchies of content in your website.
 These hierarchies mean you can get users to head towards the content that interests them, or to high converting pages.

 They also help Google easily find and index your pages, and to understand which are the most significant.